Centre for Information Technologies, Faculty of Arts

 I store work mail on servers managed by the university.

-- Mail in Office 365 - a state-of-the-art solution that recognizes spam better and offers users the benefits of connecting with other Office 365 services.
+Primary option is having mail in the Office 365 - a state-of-the-art solution that recognizes spam better and offers users the benefits of connecting with other Office 365 services.

 We recommend using institutional (university or faculty) tools to read and manage your mail.
 Primarily, it includes Microsoft Outlook, which can be installed on your home computer as part of the MS Office 365 suite or accessed online in your browser.